rurouni-najeeb/LocaliseNet/README.md

 ## Tasks

-* Classification: For each of the twenty classes, predicting presence/absence of an example of that class in the test image.
+* **Classification**: For each of the twenty classes, predicting presence/absence of an example of that class in the test image.
-* Detection: Predicting the bounding box and label of each object from the twenty target classes in the test image.
+* **Detection**: Predicting the bounding box and label of each object from the twenty target classes in the test image.

 The image below illustrates the task in order